oroinc/platform/src/Oro/Bundle/BatchBundle/README.md

 # OroBatchBundle

-OroBatchBundle adds [AkeneoBatchBundle](https://github.com/akeneo/BatchBundle) to Oro applications and enables the batch architecture usage for data processing.
+OroBatchBundle is a Batch architecture bundle inspired by Spring Batch and [AkeneoBatchBundle](https://github.com/akeneo/BatchBundle).
+Enables the batch architecture usage for data processing.

 ## Components